 Worst of all is Snowden’s comments on The New York Times.
 He almost acts aghast that even the Times, which he implies is a paragon of virtue, is not challenging the government.
-As the Times‘s own media kit shows, their audience is predominantly male, over 35 years old, college graduates, and in a professional/managerial position, along with total expenditures for the audience as a whole in the hundreds of millions.
-If that’s not enough, the International Business Timeshas similar data showing a predominantly male and college graduate audience with differing political perspectives mostly ranging from moderate to liberal.
+As the Times‘s own media kit shows, their audience is predominantly male, over 35 years old, college graduates, and in a professional/managerial position, along with total expenditures for the audience as a whole in the hundreds of millions, making them all some level of the bourgeoisie.
+The International Business Timeshas similar data showing a predominantly male and college graduate audience with differing political perspectives mostly ranging from moderate to liberal.
 Similarly, the International New York Timeshas even more high-level audience with a high percentage in senior management and a household income over $367,000 a year.
 This shows that Times basically has a bourgeois audience to give it “All the News Lies That’s Fit to Print” which shouldn’t surprise anyone.